omaraladin/k8s-abc/services/Readme.md

   # 4. ExternalName (outside CKA scope)

 # Endpoints
 the actual entity that k8s-service routes traffic to.
-They are objects that are linked to Pods, they simply describe IP+Port of a Pod, BAM!
+They are objects that are linked to Services, they simply describe IP+Port of Pods, BAM!